 This nickname started as one of the different names for money because of its relation to being essential for life.
 Staying consistent with the baking process, “dough” became a synonym for money before “bread” saw a rise in popularity.

-Another term for money is “gelt,” which comes from Dutch, German and Yiddish, all meaning money, and dates back to 1529.
+Another term for money is “gelt,” which comes from Dutch, German and Yiddish.
+This term dates back to 1529.

 As language spreads around the world through people’s movements, it can evolve, leading to some interesting names for money across the globe.
-The Danish word for 100, “hundrede,” for example, is close to “hund,” the Danish word for dog.
+The Danish word for 100, “hundrede,” is close to “hund” — the Danish word for dog.

 In the U.S., lobster is often associated with fine dining.
 In Australia, people use “lobster” as a term for a $20 bill because of its red color.

-“Loot” was first used in the mid-1800s.
+“Loot” is one of the old words for money we still use today.
+It was first used in the late 1700s.
 It originally meant spoils taken in war, which could then be bartered for other items.

 “Lucre” originally came into use in the late 1300s in Old French and meant material gain, but it has since come to be used to mean just money.